-In the example, the PrintInformation() method from the abstract class does its work by relying on the result from a call to the abstract method GetTypicalSound() which is expected to be implemented in different ways by the kinds of animals (the various successors of the class Animal).
+In the example, the PrintInformation() method from the abstract class does its work by relying on the result from a call to the abstract method GetTypicalSound(), which is expected to be implemented in different ways by various kinds of animals (the successors of the class Animal).
 Different animals make distinct sounds, but the functionality for printing information about animals is common to all animals, and that’s why it is exported to the base class.

 Purely Abstract Classes